OCA/account-invoicing/purchase_stock_picking_return_invoicing/README.rst

 received the bill from the supplier

 #.
 Go to *Purchases > Purchase > Purchase Orders > Create*.
 #.
-Choose a supplier and add a product whose *Invoicing Policy* is *On Received
+Choose a supplier and add a product whose *Control Purchase Bills* is *On
-   quantities*, and input some quantity to purchase.
+   received quantities*, and input some quantity to purchase.
 #.
 Confirm the purchase order.
 #.
 Go to *Shipment > Validate > Apply* so as to receive the quantities ordered.
 #.
 Press the button *Reverse*.